cuberite/transapi-client/README.md

  3. Create a file named [whatever].lua in the languages directory, and add translations to it as per the examples file.
   Your should probably have languages in their own files.

+API
+---

+GetTranslation( Slug (string), cPlayer ) - Returns the translated string for the provided cPlayer object.
+GetConsoleTranslation ( Slug (string) )  - Returns the translated string for the console.

 Pitfalls
 --------